 And one could surely say that the president's remark that college campuses can become echo chambers that lead to intellectually rigid thinking was unwanted — or unexpected, at least — by many who gazed upon him.

-Obama did not match the statesmanlike wisdom and warnings of Eisenhower in 1961.
+He did not match the statesmanlike wisdom and warnings of Eisenhower in 1961.

-Obama did not make us feel as good as Reagan did in 1989 — few could or ever will.
+And he did not make us feel as good as Reagan did in 1989 — few could or ever will.

 All this would have been forgivable had Obama struck out on his own and did what he does best.
-But at the moment, at least, it does not appear that he did.
+But at the moment, at least, it does not appear he did.